-Delivered over two years, this course is aimed at students who wish to study the processes involved in manufacturing engineered products.
-It will provide learners with the knowledge and skills required to operate manufacturing tools and equipment.
-Learners will use practical skills such as drawing, lathes, milling machines and CNC machines to produce items.
+Delivered over two years, this course is for you if you wish to study the processes involved in manufacturing engineered products.

-This course is a level 2 course and to be successful students must have a strong mathematical ability.
-Therefore students will only be considered for a place on this course if they are consistently working at a level 6 or higher in mathematics at the time of application.
+It will provide you with the knowledge and skills required to operate manufacturing tools and equipment.
+You will use practical skills such as drawing and use specialist machinery such as lathes and milling machines.
+This course is assessed through one external examination and coursework.
+You need to have a predicted grade C or above in Maths to be successful on this course.